jmstacey/rubyfuse/API.markdown

-#  RubyFuse API
+#  fuse-ruby API

 ## A Warning

-If you use DirLink (in demo.rb) or in any way access a RubyFuse filesystem from *within* the ruby script accessing the RubyFuse, then RubyFuse will hang, and the only recourse is a kill -KILL.
+If you use DirLink (in demo.rb) or in any way access a fuse-ruby filesystem from *within* the ruby script accessing the fuse-ruby, then fuse-ruby will hang, and the only recourse is a kill -KILL.

 Also: If there are any open files or shells with 'pwd's in your filesystem when you exit your ruby script, fuse *might* not actually be unmounted.
 To unmount a path yourself, run the command: